Allergies in General

-- Characterized by reactions to normally harmless substances.
+- Distinguished by reactions to normally harmless substances.

 - Caused by a substance called an allergen.

-- Allergens include dust, certain foods, pollen, mold, some medicines and insect poisons.
+- Common allergens include dust, pollen, mold, certain foods, some medicines, and insect poisons.

-- Most of these cause no reaction in non-allergenic people.
+- Most allergens cause no reaction in non-allergenic people.

-- Those who are allergic may experience itching,sneezing, coughing, difficulty breathing or rash.
+- People with allergies may experience sneezing, coughing, itching, difficulty breathing, or rash.

 - Tends to be an inherited characteristic.

-- In most cases, allergy symptoms are short-lived and only cause mild problems.
+- In most cases, allergy symptoms are short-lived and only cause mild, moderate problems.

-- A general term used to apply to anyone who has symptoms of nasal congestion, sneezing and a runny nose.
+- Rhinitis is a general term used to describe symptoms of nasal congestion, sneezing and a runny nose.

-- This can be a seasonal or a year-round problem.
+- It can be a seasonal or a year-round problem.

 - Seasonal allergic rhinitis, also known as hay fever, is caused by an allergy to pollens, grasses or weeds.